altera-fpga/agilex7-ed-ptp-mcqos-25g/agi027fc-si-devkit/src/sw/README.md

 - Burn the HPS first jic file to the QSFP flash to setup HPS first boot system
 - Burn the sd card wic image to the bootable SD card.

-Please use the specific file provided in the release artifactory to burn the images for direct boot up.
+Please use the specific file provided in the release directory tag to burn the images for direct boot up.
 The below procedure assumes that this repo has been cloned.

 ### Yocto Build
 As described earlier, the Yocto builds everything required for a boot of the devkit with the deisgn.
 To start building please use the devkit specific script